Support for Post-Quantum Features

 Support for post-quantum features and capabilities includes RFCs, HA, and upgrade and downgrade considerations.
 It's early in the development of post-quantum standards and features as nations, vendors, and enterprises grapple with how to defend their data from post-quantum attacks.
 As standards progress and Palo Alto Networks platforms support them, this topic will be updated to indicate that support.

-Palo Alto Networks devices interoperate with other devices that support RFC 8784, although some vendors might not offer the ability to configure as many post-quantum pre-shared keys (PQ PPKs).
+Palo Alto Networks devices interoperate with other devices that support the same standards, although some vendors implementations might differ based on the interpretation of the RFCs.
+For example, some vendors might not offer the ability to configure as many post-quantum pre-shared keys (PQ PPKs) with RFC 8784 or they might not support the broad set of PQCs Palo Alto Networks supports with RFC 9370.

 HA Support